Richard Hoffmann

 prof_pic.jpg

 Hey!
-I’m Richard, a third-year undergrad at Caltech studying Computer Science and minoring in Control & Dynamical Systems (CDS).
-I’m advised by Prof. Adam Wierman.
+I’m Richard, a third-year undergrad at Caltech studying Computer Science and minoring in Control & Dynamical Systems.
+I’m fortunate to be advised by Prof. Adam Wierman.

-I’m particularly interested in applications to self-driving vehicles and intelligent robotics, specifically through RL, spatial reasoning, large language models, and perception.
+Broadly, I’m interested in embodied AI.
+My work involves reinforcement learning, decision-making, large language models, and spatial intelligence.
 Right now, I’m researching scalable multi-agent RL!
 I’m also working on LLM post-training to prove polynomial inequalities under Prof. Tony Yue Yu at Caltech.
-I’ve previously worked under Dr. Alec Reed at CU Boulder’s Autonomous Robotics Lab on predictive vehicle dynamics.
+In the past, I worked under Dr. Alec Reed at CU Boulder’s Autonomous Robotics Lab on predictive vehicle dynamics.

-I previously interned at Amazon AWS in Seattle and Commerzbank in New York City working on software development.
+I have interned at Amazon AWS in Seattle and Commerzbank in New York City working on software development.

 Jun 01, 2025 We demonstrate both theoretically and empirically that Practical Adversarial Attacks on Stochastic Bandits via Fake Data Injection can effectively mislead popular algorithms like UCB and Thompson Sampling with minimal attack cost.